yhzhang0128/egos-2000/README.md

 With only **2000** lines of code, egos-2000 implements every component of an operating system for education.
 It can run on a RISC-V board and the QEMU software emulator.
-A [special version](https://github.com/yhzhang0128/egos-2000/tree/ece4750) can further run on an educational processor implemented in Verilog.
+A [special version](https://github.com/yhzhang0128/egos-2000/tree/ece4750) can further run on an educational RISC-V processor implemented in Verilog.

 ![Fail to load an image of egos-2000.](references/screenshots/egos-2000.jpg)